Security-Onion-Solutions/securityonion-docs/salt.rst

 Thresholding
 ~~~~~~~~~~~~
 To enable thresholding for SIDs, reference the example pillar at ``/opt/so/saltstack/default/pillar/thresholding/pillar.example``.
 To view the acceptable syntax, view the file located at ``/opt/so/saltstack/default/pillar/thresholding/pillar.usage``.
-This pillar can be added to either the static or minion pillar file.
+This pillar can be added to either the static pillar file (``/opt/so/saltstack/local/pillar/static.sls``) or minion pillar file (``/opt/so/saltstack/pillar/minions/<minionid>.sls``).

 Zeek
 ~~~~